NBA Trade Rumors: Spurs’ Star Requested Shocking NBA Trade, Coach Popovich Reveals

 While the San Antonio Spurs have been the benchmark of a successful franchise for years now, frequent NBA trade rumors had popped up regarding one of their stars.
 On Friday, Spurs’ head coach Greg Popovich revealed that in fact, those rumors were correct and it actually surprised him when he heard it straight from the player himself.
 However, that player is still with the team and is enjoying a “resurgence.”
 Here are the latest details on which of San Antonio’s top stars was nearly on the trading block but has turned things around this season.

 Manu Ginobili, Tony Parker, Jeff Green, and Kawhi Leonard have all recently been sidelined due to various issues.
-With San Antonio having their struggles due to injuries this season, the tried and true formula of Greg Popovich’s coaching system has always served the team and its players well as they seem to contend each season.
-However, Spurs forward LaMarcus Aldridge had asked to be traded as he felt he wasn’t giving a successful contribution to that particular system.
+With San Antonio having struggles due to injuries this season, the tried and true formula of Greg Popovich’s coaching system has always served the team and its players well as they seem to contend each season.
+However, Spurs forward LaMarcus Aldridge had asked to be traded, as he felt he wasn’t giving a successful contribution to that particular system.
 With the absence of Kawhi Leonard during a major playoff series, that became blatantly obvious, and Aldridge felt it was time for a chance, which shocked his head coach.

 LaMarcus Aldridge's offseason trade request was a first for Pop. pic.twitter.com/Y4gxXMUE5K